Sport in Northern Ireland: Professional wrestling

 In 2003, independent wrestlers formed Ulster Championship Wrestling (UCW).
 This was Northern Ireland's first wrestling promotion.
 Due to a number of problems, UCW folded in 2007.
 Also in 2007, Pro Wrestling Ulster (PWU) formed.
 They bought out UCW and began their own wrestling promotion.
 Pro Wrestling Ulster hosts IPPV's and events in Northern Ireland showcasing local, national and former WWE talent.
 PWU folded in 2019.

 A new promotion and wrestling school Titanic Wrestling started up in April 2019.
-It is currently owned by local wrestler JDP.
-Former WWE NXT UK star Tucker Tucker takes training sessions in Titanic's school The Yard.
+It is owned by local wrestler JDP.
+Former WWE NXT UK star Tucker takes training sessions in Titanic's school The Yard.

+Student sport

+Universities in Northern Ireland participate in sport through both Student Sport Ireland (SSI) and British Universities and Colleges Sport (BUCS).